irgalamarr/self-assessment/Skills/Programming.md

   - Use fields instead of arguments
   - Data clump
   - Feature envy
-  - Monkey patch
+  - Monkey patch: 🖐️ used
-  - Yo-yo problem
+  - Yo-yo problem: 🖐️ used
 - Runtimes and virtual machines
   - Bytecode
   - V8